tdt/core/README.md

 This will lead a URL passed by a HTTP GET request, existing out of any given string ending with a dot followed by a string representing a format, to our RController.
 This controller will then apply further logic to provide this request of an answer.

-If you want to use The DataTank core without the use of tdt/start, you can still fill out the config of tdt\core\utility\Config::setConfig($array) documented in the README of the tdt/framework.
+If you want to use The DataTank core without the use of tdt/start, you can still fill out the config of tdt\core\utility\Config::setConfig($array).

 ### formatters